JakobProssinger/FirebaseRiverpodGoRouterExample/guide/guide.md

 ## Handling Loading States

 In the last section, we implemented the authentication repository.
-Now, we want to move on to logging in the user.
-The only issue is that the authentication repository doesn’t provide information about loading states.
-Loading states are crucial because they allow us to show error messages and indicate to the user that something is happening in the background.
-Additionally, they help prevent the user from triggering the sign-in function multiple times before the process is completed.
+Now, it’s time to move on to logging in the user.
+However, the current authentication repository doesn’t handle loading states.
+Managing loading states is essential because it allows us to display error messages, show users that a process is running in the background, and prevent multiple sign-in attempts before the current process completes.

-To solve this, we’ll create a notifier provider that manages the loading state and executes the functions of the authentication repository.
-While this adds some abstraction, it’s well worth the effort.
+To solve this, we’ll create a notifier provider that manages the loading state and calls the functions of the authentication repository.
+In simple terms, a notifier provider is a tool from Riverpod that helps manage and keep track of changes in a piece of data, like whether the app is loading, successful, or has encountered an error.
+By using a notifier provider, we can better handle these states during the sign-in process and improve the user experience.
+While this adds a small extra step, it’s definitely worth it.

 But first, let’s add a new class to the loading_state.dart file, which will store the loading and error states: